--> Surge Impedance and Surge Impedance Loading (SIL)

 Where, z = R + jwL and y = G + jwC.

-If we put the value of z and y in the definition of (Zc), then we found that Characteristic Impedance is a complex quantity.
-However, for lossless transmission line (R=0 and G= 0)
+If we put the value of z and y in the definition of (Zc), then we find that Characteristic Impedance is a complex quantity.
+However, for lossless transmission lines (R=0 and G= 0)

 z = jwL and y = jwC.